ES-DOC/esdoc-technical/docs/installers/ws-pyessv.md

 ## Overview

-The **PYESSV** web service can be installed upon a machine in standalone mode.
+The **PYESSV** web API can be installed upon a machine in standalone mode.
 The installation process is in several steps:

 - Step 1: install system dependencies
 - Step 2: install pyenv